babylonlabs-io/babylon/docs/stake-registration.md

 > assume that you are registering a stake that
 > has been created on the corresponding Bitcoin network
 > with the expected parameters (e.g.,
-> for phase-2 testnet, registering stakes from phase-1 testnet).
+> for phase-2 testnet, registering stakes from Phase-1 testnet).

 ## Registration Eligibility

 Bitcoin stakers can hold multiple stakes.
-The following flowchart outlines the criteria for each stake's transition.
+The following flowchart outlines the criteria for each stake's registration.
 Note that eligibility is assessed on a
 *per-stake* basis, meaning that some stakes may be eligible for registration while others are not.